 - Purchase the right

-travel insurance policy that includes suitable coverage for accidental injury, hospitalisation abroad, and medical evacuation at sea (the cost of medically evacuating a patient from a cruise ship by helicopter can easily reach many tens of thousands of Australian dollars).
+travel insurance policy.
+Ensure it includes suitable coverage for accidental injury, hospitalisation abroad, and medical evacuation at sea.
+The cost of medically evacuating a patient from a cruise ship by helicopter can easily reach many tens of thousands of Australian dollars.
 Remember, regardless how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for your medical expenses overseas or medical evacuation costs.